-The submarine insignia was to be worn at all times by officers and men qualified in submarine duty attached to submarine units or organizations, ashore and afloat, and not to be worn when not attached.
-In 1941 the Uniform Regulations were modified to permit officers and men qualified who were eligible to wear the submarine insignia after they had been assigned to other duties in the naval service, unless such right had been revoked.
+The submarine insignia was to be worn at all times by officers and enlisted personnel qualified in submarine duty attached to submarine units or organizations, ashore and afloat, and not to be worn when not attached.
+In 1941, the Uniform Regulations were modified to permit officers and service members as qualified who were eligible to wear the submarine insignia after they had been assigned to other duties in the naval service, unless such right had been revoked.

-Only a submariner realizes to what great extent an entire ship depends on him as an individual.
+Only the submariner realizes to what great extent an entire ship depends on them as individuals.
 To a landsman this is not understandable, and sometimes it is even difficult for us to comprehend, but it is so!

-In each submarine there are men who, in the hour of emergency or peril at sea, can turn to each other.
-These men are ultimately responsible to themselves and each to the other for all aspects of operation of their submarine.
+In each submarine there are those who, in the hour of emergency or peril at sea, can turn to each other.
+These individuals are ultimately responsible to themselves and each to the other for all aspects of operation of their submarine.
 They are the crew.
 They are the ship.

 This is perhaps the most difficult and demanding assignment in the Navy.
-There is not an instant during his tour as a submariner that he can escape the grasp of responsibility.
-His privileges in view of his obligations are almost ludicrously small, nevertheless, it is the spur which has given the Navy its greatest mariners: the men of the Submarine Service.
+There is not an instant during their tour as a submariner that they can escape the grasp of responsibility.
+These privileges in view of their obligations are almost ludicrously small, nevertheless, it is the spur which has given the Navy its greatest mariners: the men and women of the Submarine Service.

 It is a duty, which most richly deserves the proud and time-honored title of…